MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-File.md

 ## NOTES

-The `Out` cmdlets do not format objects; they just render them and send them to the specified display destination.
 If you send an unformatted object to an `Out` cmdlet, the cmdlet sends it to a formatting cmdlet before rendering it.

 To send a PowerShell command's output to the `Out-File` cmdlet, use the pipeline.
 You can store data in a variable and use the **InputObject** parameter to pass data to the `Out-File` cmdlet.

-`Out-File` sends data but it does not produce any output objects.
-If you pipe the output of `Out-File` to `Get-Member`, the `Get-Member` cmdlet reports that no objects were specified.
+`Out-File` sends data but it does not produce any output objects to the pipeline.
+It only writes data to a file.

 ## RELATED LINKS